SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/User-Defined_APIs/UD_APIs_UserDefinableApiEndpoint.md

 > [!NOTE]
 >
-> - Versions that are not listed in the overview above were not released in official DataMiner upgrade packages.
+> - Versions not listed above were not released in official DataMiner upgrade packages.
-> - When installing .NET, make sure you always pick the ASP.NET Core Runtime Hosting bundle.
-> - Since .NET 8, DataMiner doesn't automatically install .NET anymore, you will have to do this manually.
-You can find the download on the [.NET 8 download page](https://dotnet.microsoft.com/en-us/download/dotnet/8.0)
+> - As of .NET 8, DataMiner no longer installs .NET automatically.
+Manually install the [ASP.NET Core Runtime Hosting Bundle](https://dotnet.microsoft.com/en-us/download/dotnet) available for the .NET version that matches your DxM version.

 ## Consulting logging for the DxM